Jacob Nicol

 Jacob Nicol, QC (April 25, 1876 – September 23, 1958) was a Canadian lawyer, newspaper publisher, and politician.
+He became Senator under Prime Minister of Canada, William Lyon Mackenzie King.

 Early life

 Born in Roxton Pond, Quebec, the son of Philip Nicol, farmer and tool manufacturer, and Sophie Cloutier, Nicol was educated at Feller College, McMaster University, and Université Laval à Québec.
 He studied law with Henry Thomas Duffy and Louis-Alexandre Taschereau.
 He was called to the Quebec Bar in 1904 and was created a King's Counsel in 1912.

 Law career

 He practiced law in Sherbrooke, Quebec with Wilfrid Lazure and Silfrid Couture until 1935.
 From 1906 to 1921, he was a crown attorney for the District of St. Francis.
 From 1921 to 1931, he was a member the Board of Education of the Province of Quebec.

 Newspaper owner

 In 1910, he was one of the founders of the newspaper La Tribune in Sherbrooke, where he remained an owner until 1955.
 He was also an owner of the Le Soleil in Quebec City from 1927 to 1948, L'Événement in 1936, L'Événement-Journal from 1938 to 1948, and Le Nouvelliste de Trois-Rivières until 1951.
 He also an owner of radio stations CHLN and CHLT.
 From 1945 to 1955, he was a director and vice-president at the National Bank of Canada.